frazzouki/TheDingoPack/README.md

 ==========
 The following is a list of commands available, a description of what they do and a permission level.

-~!commands - Provides A Link To This Readme File on Github. - Everyone ~!version - Gives The Current Bot Version - Everyone ~!code - Gives a link to where the bot's source code can be found - Everyone ~!OpMe - Makes The Person An Op in The Channel is the Bot's own. - Owner Only ~!Join - Makes The Bot Join Your Channel. - Everyone
+~!commands - Provides A Link To This Readme File on Github. - Everyone <br />
+~!version - Gives The Current Bot Version - Everyone <br />
+~!code - Gives a link to where the bot's source code can be found - Everyone ~!OpMe - Makes The Person An Op in The Channel is the Bot's own. - Owner Only ~!Join - Makes The Bot Join Your Channel. - Everyone